Restream/reindexer/readme.md

 #### Get shared objects from object cache (USE WITH CAUTION)

-To speed up queries and do not allocate new objects per each query it is possible ask query return objects directly from object cache.
-For enable this behavior, call `AllowUnsafe(true)` on `Iterator`.
+To speed up queries and avoid allocating new objects for each query, it is possible to have the query return objects directly from object cache.
+To enable this behavior, call `AllowUnsafe(true)` on `Iterator`.

-WARNING: when used `AllowUnsafe(true)` queries returns shared pointers to structs in object cache.
+WARNING: when `AllowUnsafe(true)` is used, queries return shared pointers to structs in object cache.
 Therefore, application MUST NOT modify returned objects.

 ```go
 	res, err := db.Query("items").WhereInt ("id",reindexer.EQ,1).Exec().AllowUnsafe(true).FetchAll()